You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Candle Alchemy Workshop Details

-Candle Alchemy (magical process of creation), hosted by the Frankenmuth Historical Association.
-Register for this one-hour workshop where you will learn how to hand dip an old-fashioned beeswax candle, along with creating a Mason jar soy candle with various colors and scents.
+The Candle Alchemy sessions are hosted by the Frankenmuth Historical Association.
+Register for this session where you will make and take a hand dipped, old-fashioned beeswax candle, along with creating a colored and scented poured soy candle to take home.

 Register Now!